168th Wing refuels MCAS Cherry Point F/A-18s during Exercise Nordic Response 24

-A U.S. Marine Corps F/A-18 Hornet from the 2nd Marine Aircraft Wing detaches from a U.S. Air Force KC-135 Stratotanker from the 168th Wing, Alaska Air National Guard, after conducting air refueling during exercise Nordic Response 24 in tactical air space over Sweden, Mar.
+A U.S. Air Force KC-135 Stratotanker, from the 168th Wing, Alaska Air National Guard, conducts air refueling with a U.S. Marine Corps F/A-18 Hornet from the 2nd Marine Aircraft Wing during exercise Nordic Response 24 in tactical air space over Sweden, Mar.
 6, 2024.
 NR24 enhances familiarity and proficiency operating in arctic conditions, improving joint and service operations in the region.
-(U.S. Air Force photo by Tech.
+(U.S. Air Force video by Tech.
 Sgt.
 Steven Adkins)

 |Date Taken: